Novantama/IPTV/CONTRIBUTING.md

-# Contributing to Playlist Sorter
+# Contributing to Playlist Sorter Script

-Thank you for your interest in contributing to Playlist Sorter.
+Thank you for your interest in contributing to Playlist Sorter Script.
 We're excited to have you involved.
 Here are some guidelines to help you get started.

 ## How to Contribute